sauvikbiswas/AOTS/posts/functions-i.md

 $ post_id : functions-i
-$ post_title : 02: Functions--I. The anonymous ones
+$ post_title : 01: The anonymous ones and some usages
-$ post_group : 99: Unsorted chapters
+$ post_group : 01: Functions
 $ post_last_update: 2019-06-18

 ## Functions as first-class objects

-There is a built-in function, `dir`, that return what attributes--methods and variables--are present in an object.
+There is a built-in function, `dir`, that return what methods and variables are present in an object.
+These methods and variables are known as *attributes*.
 Let us try it out on an integer and a string.

 ```
 >>> an_int=5